 - Cyanocobalamin (vitamin B-12) Deficiency [see WARNINGS AND PRECAUTIONS]

 - Clostridium difficile Associated Diarrhea [see WARNINGS AND PRECAUTIONS]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-The table below lists all adverse reactions, regardless of causality, occurring in > 2% of patients receiving VIMOVO from two clinical studies (Study 1 and Study 2).
+The table below lists all adverse reactions, regardless of causality, occurring in > 2% of patients receiving VIMOVO and higher in the VIMOVO group than control from two clinical studies (Study 1 and Study 2).
 Both of these studies were randomized, multi-center, double-blind, parallel studies.
 The majority of patients were female (67%), white (86%).
 The majority of patients were 50-69 years of age (83%).
 Approximately one quarter were on low-dose aspirin.

 |EC-Naproxen 500 mg twice daily

 |Upper respiratory tract infection||5||4|